shangll123/shangll123.github.io/index.md

 - *Applications*: High dimensional genetic and genomic data including spatial transcriptomics, single cell RNA sequencing studies, spatial and single cell multi-omics, genome-wide association studies, genome-wide quantitative loci mapping, methylation studies, and gene regulatory network.

+**Hiring**:

+Applications are invited for a postdoctoral fellow position to join Lulu Shang’s research group.
+The successful candidate will be working on various research topics in developing statistical methods and computational tools in the field of single cell and spatial transcriptomics.
+The successful candidate will be offered with competitive benefits and have the opportunity to analyze a variety of large-scale data types at MD Anderson Cancer Center.
+Applicants should have, or be studying for, a PhD in biostatistics, statistics, computer science, bioinformatics, computational biology, mathematics, or related quantitative discipline.
+A strong computational background is required.
+Applicants should send a CV, a short statement of research interests, and contact information of three referees to: Lulu Shang (shanglu@umich.edu).
+Review of applications will begin immediately and continue until the positions are filled.

 <hr/>